-In the U.S., Heritage also operates Opticann Inc., a Colorado based oral and topical cannabinoid company with the rights to exclusively sell non-psychoactive cannabinoids Cannabidiol ("CBD") and Cannabigerol ("CBG"), products made with the patented VESIsorb[®] drug delivery system for optimized absorption and stability.
+In the U.S., Heritage operates primarily through its wholly owned subsidiary, Opticann Inc. ("Opticann"), a Colorado-based oral and topical cannabinoid company with the rights to exclusively sell non-psychoactive cannabinoids Cannabidiol ("CBD") and Cannabigerol ("CBG"), products made with the patented VESIsorb® drug delivery system for optimized absorption and stability.
+The Company indirectly owns 100% of the issued and outstanding shares of Opticann, which was incorporated on May 5, 2019.

 The Company incorporated four new wholly-owned subsidiaries: 5450 Realty Inc. (November 1, 2019), Heritage (US) Oregon Corp.
 (March 23, 2020), Heritage (US) Colorado Corp.
 (September 24, 2020) and Heritage Cannabis Exchange Corp.
-(October 6, 2020), of which the Company owns or controls 100% of the issued and outstanding shares of each of the four entities.
-The Company also acquired a 100% interest in Premium 5 LTD. (January 25, 2021) as part of the Premium 5 transaction.
+(October 6, 2020), in each of which the Company owns or controls 100% of the issued and outstanding shares.
+The Company also acquired a 100% interest in Premium 5 Ltd. ("Premium 5") on January 25, 2021.